googleapis/google-cloud-ruby/google-cloud-oracle_database/README.md

 The Oracle Database@Google Cloud API provides a set of APIs to manage Oracle database services, such as Exadata and Autonomous Databases.

-The Oracle Database@Google Cloud API provides a set of APIs to manage Oracle database services, such as Exadata and Autonomous Databases.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-oracle_database-v*`.